Become the engineer who confidently uses data analytics to transform big data into informed, high-impact actions.

 The admissions process has been designed to conduct a holistic review of your likelihood of success in the program.
 Decisions are based on your academic and professional background.

 To start the process, please read the admission requirements to determine your eligibility.
-If you have questions about your eligibility, please request an eligibility review by emailing our Graduate Academic Advisor Justin Kyle Bush.
+If you have questions about your eligibility, please request an eligibility review by emailing our Graduate Advisor Justin Kyle Bush.
 This email should include a copy of your current resume and informal transcripts.

 Admission requirements for the Master of Engineering in Data Analytics degree program are listed below.